What is microvolunteering?

 In 2006, the founder of Help From Home came across a few home based volunteering opportunities which he decided to participate in.
 He then became aware of other opportunities out there, which didn’t appear to be listed on any of the volunteer portal sites like do-it.org or VolunteerMatch.
 He felt that these opportunities were just as valuable in benefiting worthy causes as the more traditional ones listed on the above sites.
-So he set about creating a website that would enable people to locate these home based opportunities all under one roof and voila, Help From Home was born.
+So he set about creating a website that would enable people to locate these home based opportunities all under one roof and voila, Help From Home was born in 2008.
 The rest, as they say, is history!

 Do you accept donations?

 Yes please, as the running costs are borne entirely out of our own pockets or whatever funding we can get our hands on.
 You can donate or sponsor us on our Support Us page.
 Thanks in advance for your generosity.

 Are you a registered charity or a non profit organisation?